lmnawrocki/lmnawrocki.github.io/lab3/index.md

 ## Soldering stuff
 # Why You should use shutdown pins
-using shutdown pins will make it more clear in my code which TOF sensor the code is "talking" to at any point in time.
+Using shutdown pins will make it more clear in my code which TOF sensor the code is "talking" to at any point in time.

-I am not the best at CS and thus it is good to know very clearly what is happening.
+I am not the best at CS and it will be easier for me to understand what is happening when the sensor not in use is completely shut off.
+I also enjoyed getting the extra solding practice.

 Also, I'm too lazy to think of a new address for the second TOF sensor, and this is a great way to avoid that.

 (There's no way that's better than the other, really.
 Both ways work.
 Except my way is obviously better.)

-# Set up TOF
+# Wire up TOF
-Wire yellow to
+Wire yellow to SCL.
-Wire blue to
+Wire blue to SDA.
 Wire black to ground.
-Wire red to V
+Wire red to VDD.

 I used pin 4 and 8 and green wires to connect the shutdown pins.
 (XSHUT on the TOF sensor.)

-# Set up IMU
+# Wire up IMU
-Wire yellow to
+Wire yellow to SCL.
-Wire blue to
+Wire blue to SDA.
 Wire black to ground.
-Wire red to V
+Wire red to 2-6V.

 # some soldering stuff I learned
 Soldering is very hard.
 The wires in this project are made up of a bunch of smaller wires.